mitrasiddharth/mitrasiddharth.github.io/blog.md

 -------

 * Simulating from the Exponential Power Distribution
-* Solving Regression Problems with Power Penalties via Coordinate Descent
+* Solving Regression Problems with Power Penalties
+* Three Gibbs Samplers for the Bayesian Lasso